octokit/webhooks.js/README.md

 The `EventNames` type is a module containing types for all known event names and event/action combinations.
 For example, `EventNames.CheckRunEvent` is a string enum for `"check_run" | "check_run.completed" | "check_run.created" | "check_run.requested_action" | "check_run.rerequested"`.

-`EventNames.All` is an enum of all event/action combinations. `EventNames.StringNames` is an enum for the known event names only.
+`All` is an enum of all event/action combinations. `EventNames.StringNames` is an enum for the known event names only.

 ### `EventPayloads`